danorton/php-Weirdo/README.md

 ========
 © 2014 Daniel Norton d/b/a WeirdoSoft - www.weirdosoft.com

-This module provides the Weird PHP class and replaces "missing" PHP functions.
+This module provides the Weirdo PHP class and replaces "missing" PHP functions.

 ## Documentation
 The latest API documentation is at http://danorton.github.io/Weirdo/dox/